 Labor laws and labor rights in Switzerland

-Swiss workers get a minimum of four weeks holiday a year, plus public holidays.
+Swiss workers get a minimum of four weeks of holiday a year, plus public holidays.
 For workers aged under 20, this extends to five weeks a year.

 Most employees will receive a written employment contract.
 This contract details employment rights, including conditions of termination of contract.
 The notice period for either party is in the contract.
 If not, the Code of Obligations regulates the minimum period which stands at: